Unity-Technologies/com.unity.multiplayer.rfcs/text/0014-network-time.md

 ## What other designs have been considered and what is the rationale for not choosing them?

-### Alternative: Don't Base Time on Ticks
-We can keep MLAPI as just a simple messaging/state replication library which does not take control of the game loop via a tick system.
-This would mean that the developers themselves would have to implement systems to ensure smooth movement and prediction and we won’t be able to provide production grade components like ‘NetworkTransform’ out of the box.
-The advantages of this would be that changes to NetworkVariables etc. would be synchronized instantly without the need of being aligned to a tick.

 ### Client Partial Simulation vs Interpolation

 There are two popular ways for dealing with the fixed tick to render frame aliasing issue on the client.